geometric-intelligence/ece594n/hw2-reproducibility/README.md

 # Grading Criteria

-- You will not be graded on whether you can reproduce the results or not.
+- You will not be graded on whether you reproduce the results or not.
-- You will be graded on your assessment of whether it is easy or hard to reproduce the results of a research paper.
+- You will be graded on your assessment of whether it is easy or hard to reproduce the results.